FirespriteLtd/website/site/content/careers/_index.md

 team:
   title: The Team
   body: >-
-    Our diverse team includes many industry veterans, having worked on numerous AAA games, including Fifa, WipEout, Killzone, Battlefield, Lego, Motorstorm, Resident Evil and Assassins Creed to name but a few.
-Our team is experienced in collaborations with major platform holders and are experts in working with brand new hardware.
+    Led by a management group with over 80 years of collective experience our diverse workforce includes graduate, entry level and industry veterans who have worked on numerous AAA games on all major hardware platforms.
   image:
     alt: The Team
     src: /images/uploads/workingforus-theteam.jpg